CAREVO

 DEFINE PHASE

-Along with a user journey, I created some sketches of potential screens and their main features.
+I then created sketches of potential screens.
 I also made one for the accompanying device.
-Though I wasn’t planning on creating a finished concept design of the device, I still wanted to make sure to have a good idea of how it might work and interact with the app.
+Although I wasn’t planning on creating a finished concept design of the device, I still wanted to have a good idea of how it might work and interact with the app.

-I decided that the device would be one that a nurse can clip onto a hospital bed and easily manipulate with a bendy ‘neck’.
-The process of connecting to the device would be done with nurses step by step, and they would be given the opportunity to check with the patient if the volume and talking speed were alright.
+I decided that the device would be one that a nurse could clip onto a hospital bed and easily manipulate with a bendy ‘neck’.
+The process of connecting to the device would be done with nurses step by step, and they would be able to check with the patient that the volume and talking speed were right.

-Finally, I began working on wire framing the app, making sure to back my design decisions up with psychological and gestalt principles like Fitt’s & Tesler’s laws, and the rules of scarcity and peak end.
-It important to me when creating a design that there is concrete evidence to back up what the user is looking at.
+I began working on wireframing the app, making sure to back my design decisions up with psychological and gestalt principles like Fitt’s & Tesler’s laws, and the rules of scarcity and peak end.
+It is important to me that there is concrete evidence to back up what the user is looking at.
 Many modern designs I see people create are beautiful but from a functionality standpoint, they are way too complex and violate basic ux principles.
 When you have a working user like a nurse who is trying to juggle a lot of different tasks, a design that guides them through a process and offers few choices wins out over one that may appear more robust with all the ‘bells and whistles’.

 NEXT STEPS AND FUTURE ITERATIONS